StemVibrations/STEM/docs/solver_settings.rst

 Time step selection
 -------------------
-STEM uses by default the Newmark time integration scheme (formulated explicitly).
+In STEM it is recommended to use the Newmark time integration scheme (formulated explicitly).
 Two common guidelines for selecting the time step are:

 - Frequency condition: the time step should be small enough to accurately resolve the highest